LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"The technique for converting a CFG into a PDA works like this:*

 1. *Pick a character to represent each symbol from the grammar*
-2. *Use the PDA’s stack to store characters that represent grammar symbols and tokens.
-When the PDA starts, have it immediately push a symbol onto the stack to represent the structure it’s trying to recognize.*
+2. *Use the PDA's stack to store characters that represent grammar symbols and tokens.
+When the PDA starts, have it immediately push a symbol onto the stack to represent the structure it's trying to recognize.*
 3. *Translate the grammar rules into PDA rules that expand symbols on the top of the stack without reading any input.
 Each grammar rule describes how to expand a single symbol into a sequence of other symbols and tokens*
 4. *Give every token character a PDA rule that reads that character from the input and pops it off the stack*

 *These token rules work in opposition to the symbol rules.
-The symbol rules tend to make the stack larger, sometimes pushing several characters to replace the one that’s been popped; the token rules always make the stack smaller, consuming input as they go.*
+The symbol rules tend to make the stack larger, sometimes pushing several characters to replace the one that's been popped; the token rules always make the stack smaller, consuming input as they go.*

 5\. *Finally, make a PDA rule that will allow the machine to enter an accept state if the stack becomes empty* - pages 143-145

 *"the symbol rules repeatedly expand the symbol on the top of the stack until it gets replaced by a token, then the token rules consume the stack (and the input) until they hit a symbol.
 This back and forth eventually results in an empty stack as long as the input string can be generated by the grammar rules."*

-*"This algorithm is called **LL** parsin .
-The first L stands for “left-to-right,” because the input string is read in that direction, and the second L stands for “left derivation,” because it’s always the leftmost (i.e., uppermost) symbol on the stack that gets expanded."* - page 146
+*"This algorithm is called **LL** parsing.
+The first L stands for “left-to-right,” because the input string is read in that direction, and the second L stands for “left derivation,” because it's always the leftmost (i.e., uppermost) symbol on the stack that gets expanded."* - page 146

 *"The unlimited storage provided by a stack lets a PDA remember arbitrary amounts of information during a computation and refer back to it later."* - page 148

-*"There’s a feedback loop between the rules and the stack—the contents of the stack affect which rules the machine can follow, and following a rule will affect the stack contents—which allows a PDA to store away information on the stack that will influence its future execution."* - page 148
+*"There's a feedback loop between the rules and the stack—the contents of the stack affect which rules the machine can follow, and following a rule will affect the stack contents—which allows a PDA to store away information on the stack that will influence its future execution."* - page 148

 *"[...] unified rule format has five parts:*

 - *The current state of the machine*
-- *The character that must appear at the tape head’s current position*
+- *The character that must appear at the tape head's current position*
 - *The next state of the machine*
-- *The character to write at the tape head’s current position*
+- *The character to write at the tape head's current position*
 - *The direction (left or right) in which to move the head after writing to the tape"* - page 156

-*"we don’t have to worry about free moves, because Turing machines don’t have them."* - pages 160
+*"we don't have to worry about free moves, because Turing machines don't have them."* - pages 160

-*"A Turing machine’s next action is chosen according to its current state and the character currently underneath its tape head, so a deterministic machine can only have one rule for each combination of state and character—the “no contradictions” rule—in order to prevent any ambiguity over what its next action will be."* - page 160
+*"A Turing machine's next action is chosen according to its current state and the character currently underneath its tape head, so a deterministic machine can only have one rule for each combination of state and character—the “no contradictions” rule—in order to prevent any ambiguity over what its next action will be."* - page 160

 *"there's an implicit stuck state that the machine can go into when no rule applies*" - page 160

 *"does adding nondeterminism make a Turing machine more powerful?
-In this case the answer is no: a nondeterministic Turing machine can’t do any more than a deterministic one.
+In this case the answer is no: a nondeterministic Turing machine can't do any more than a deterministic one.
 Pushdown automata are the exception here, because both DFAs and DTMs have enough power to simulate their nondeterministic counterparts.
-A single state of a finite automaton can be used to represent a combination of many states, and a single Turing machine tape can be used to store the contents of many tapes, but a single pushdown automaton stack can’t represent many possible stacks at once."* - page 166
+A single state of a finite automaton can be used to represent a combination of many states, and a single Turing machine tape can be used to store the contents of many tapes, but a single pushdown automaton stack can't represent many possible stacks at once."* - page 166

 *"can we design a single machine that can read a program from its input and then do whatever job the program specifies?
 Perhaps unsurprisingly, a Turing machine is powerful enough to read the description of a simple machine from its tape - a deterministic finite automaton, say - and then run a simulation of that machine to find out what it does."* - page 176